 The simplest form of local anaesthesia is to inject the drug just around the area where the operation is going to take place.
 This tends to sting or burn for a few seconds and then the area goes numb.
-For a regional block, the drug is injected close to the major nerves that supply the part of the body to be operated on It is possible to combine different types of anaesthetic so the operation can be performed with as little discomfort for you as possible.
-Sometimes a local anaesthetic is given before a general anaesthetic.
+For a regional block, the drug is injected close to the major nerves that supply the part of the body to be operated on.

+It is possible to combine different types of anaesthetic so the operation can be performed with as little discomfort for you as possible.